Using Caprylic Acid for Vaginal Yeast Infection

 - It reduces cholesterol levels in blood and liver

-All these benefits make caprylic acid an excellent diet supplement for daily use.
+All these benefits make caprylic acid an excellent dietary supplement for daily use.

 Does Caprylic Acid Have any Side Effects?

-Although caprylic acid is considered a safe diet supplements you it can sometimes produce side effects ranging from mild to serious:
+Although caprylic acid is considered a safe diet supplement, it can sometimes produce side effects ranging from mild to serious:

 - It can sometimes cause nausea, constipation, heartburn, diarrhea, and indigestion